News & Industry Affairs

 - Baggage Reconciliation;

-- Common Use Terminal Equipment (CUTE) – maintenance, operation and management thereof;
+- Common Use Terminal Equipment (CUTE) – maintenance, operation and management;

-- Common User Self Service Kiosks (CUSS) – maintenance operation and management thereof; and
+- Common User Self Service Kiosks (CUSS) – maintenance operation and management; and

 - Cargo Screening on behalf of certain clients.